AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-app-auth/01-msal-interactive-auth.md

 ### Task 2: Create a .NET console app to acquire a token

-Now that the needed resources are deployed to Azure the next step is to set up the console application.
-The following steps are performed in your local environment.
+In this task, you will set up the .NET console project and prepare the development environment for building the authentication application.

-1. Open **File Explorer**, navigate to the **Downloads** folder, and create a new folder named **authapp** for the project.
+1. In Lab VM, open **File Explorer**, navigate to the **Downloads** folder, and create a new folder named **authapp** for the project.

      ![](./media/lab2-12-5.png)

-1. In Lab VM open the Start menu, search for **Visual Studio Code (1)**, and select **Visual Studio Code (2)** to launch the application.
+1. In Lab VM type **Visual Studio Code (1)** in the search bar and select **Visual Studio Code (2)** from the results to open.

      ![](./media/lab2-12-6.png)